kblok/kblok.github.io/_posts/2019-09-10-csharp-wishlist-internal-interfaces.md

 permalink: /blog/csharp-wishlist-internal-interfaces
 ---

-I know that changing how C# deals with interfaces would be something hard to accomplish, and this implementation is quite "By the book",  but let me dream for a while and share this idea.
+I know that changing how internfaces work in C# would be something hard to accomplish, and its implementation is quite "by the book".
+But let me dream for a while and share this idea.

 When you create an `internal interface`, what you are saying is that any class implementing that interface should be also internal.
 So we can't do something like this: